The Jordan-H\"older property and Grothendieck monoids of exact categories: Posets of admissible subobjects

 \subsection{Basic definitions on inflation series, composition series and (JHP)}

 In module categories, \emph{submodule series} (a chain of submodules) serves as a basic tool when we consider composition series and the Jordan-H\"older theorem.
 It is natural to introduce the corresponding notion, \emph{inflation series}, in the context of exact categories.
 Here are the definitions of it and related notions, including (JHP).
-Note that some of the definitions were also given in \cite{bg,bhlr,hr}.

-First recall some notions from poset theory.
+First, recall some notions from poset theory.
 A \emph{chain} of a poset $P$ is a totally ordered subset of $P$.
 A chain $T$ of $P$ is called \emph{maximal} if there exists no chain of $P$ which properly contains $T$.
 A chain $T$ is called \emph{finite} if $T$ is a finite set.
 Such a chain is of the form $x_0 < x_1 < \cdots < x_n$, and we say that this chain \emph{has length $n$} in this case.